cnp3/ebook/principles/reliability.rst

 .. index:: sequence number

 To solve this problem, datalink protocols associate a `sequence number` to each data frame.
 This `sequence number` is one of the fields found in the header of data frames.
 We use the notation `D(x,...)` to indicate a data frame whose sequence number field is set to value `x`.
-The acknowledgements also contain a sequence number indicating the data frames that it is acknowledging.
-We use `OKx` to indicate an acknowledgement frame that confirms the reception of `D(x,...)`.
+The acknowledgments also contain a sequence number indicating the data frames that it is acknowledging.
+We use `OKx` to indicate an acknowledgment frame that confirms the reception of `D(x,...)`.
 The sequence number is encoded as a bit string of fixed length.
 The simplest reliable protocol is the Alternating Bit Protocol (ABP).

 .. index:: Alternating Bit Protocol